Mathematical Analysis of Subwavelength Resonance in Elastic Metascreen: Elastic metascreen with

 \section{Elastic metascreen with $\widetilde{\mu}\rightarrow +\infty$}

-In this section, we will study the behaviour of elastic metascreen when the shear modulus $\widetilde{\mu}$ of inclusions goes to infinity.
+In this section, we will study the behavior of elastic metascreen when the shear modulus $\widetilde{\mu}$ of inclusions goes to infinity.
 We would like to prove that the scattered field from metascreen will be significantly amplified at some specific frequencies $\omega$ very close to 0, which are called subwavelength resonant frequencies.
 It is obvious that when $\omega$ is very close to the characteristic value of $\mathcal{A}$ (See Appendix \ref{sec:appa}), $\mathcal{A}$ will become ill-posed which leads to the blow-up of $\bm{\phi}$ and $\bm{\psi}$.
-Therefore we will begin with calculating the characteristic values of $\mathcal{A}$, prove the existence of subwavelength resonances, and then calculate the expression of $\bm{\phi}, \bm{\psi}$ followed by approximated expressions of fields in $\Omega$ and at far-field.
+Therefore we will begin with calculating the characteristic values of $\mathcal{A}$, prove the existence of subwavelength resonances, and then calculate the expression of $\bm{\phi}, \bm{\psi}$ followed by approximated expressions of fields in $\Omega$ and away from metascreen.